WebAssembly/shared-everything-threads/proposals/shared-everything-threads/Overview.md

 struct accessors as well as the new atomic struct accessors.
 This field is the futex control field that is atomically checked when waiting on the waiter queue. `waitqueue` is also always shared.
 There is no non-shared version of it.
 It is not valid to declare a new subtype of `waitqueue`.

+> Note: Should we have a non-shared version of `waitqueue` just for orthogonality?
+The type would be
+> useless, but orthogonality would be helpful for optimizers.

 To wait on and notify a particular `waitqueueref`, there are two additional instructions: